AndrewVos/proj/README.md

   proj [command]

 Available Commands:
-  complete    Mark a project complete completion  Generate the autocompletion script for the specified shell create      Create a new project edit        Edit a project
+  cancel      Mark a project as cancelled complete    Mark a project as complete completion  Generate the autocompletion script for the specified shell create      Create a new project edit        Edit a project